vaughany/vcms/README.md

 * Web-based, Email and Slack notifications of alerts.
 * Monitor software deployed by the Ruby gem Capistrano.
 * Make web page refresh configurable.
+* Report any data-collecting errors in the Collector through to the Receiver.
+* JSON export.

 ---

 ## History

 * **2021-07-01**, v0.0.1.
 Initial release.
 Collector registers basic info with the Receiver.
+* **2021-07-xx**, v0.0.2.
+Collects more information, but only on Linux.
+Change to struct to allow 'meta' data such as app version, errors.
+Version check: Receiver will reject data if the Collector is not the same version.

+---

+## Packages used

+* [cloudfoundry/bytefmt](https://github.com/cloudfoundry/bytefmt/) for human-readable byte formatter.
+* [hako/durafmt](https://github.com/hako/durafmt) human-readable formatting of time.Duration.

 ---